portrino/px_shopware/typo3-extensions/company/px_shopware/trunk/Documentation/ForUsers/Index.rst

 .. important::

     The trial version allows to display only one article.
-If you want to render more please get our "portrino TYPO3-Connector" from shopware store.
+If you want to render more please get our "TYPO3-Connector" from shopware store.

 .. note::